qserena/serenander.se/README.md

 ## Description
 This website is a presentation of Tom Serenander's previous professional experiences and current skills.

-Manually built in HTML with som Bootstrap elements.
+Manually built in HTML including some Bootstrap elements.

 <br/>
 <img src="img/readme-screenshot.png" alt="Screenshot of website." width="600px"/>